GTekSD/WSL2-kali-setup/GUIDE.md

 chsh -s $(which zsh)
 ```

-### Step 8: Set Zsh as the Default Shell (Optional)
+### Step 8: If you have the space, why not install “Kali with the lot”?
+(Optional)

-To set Zsh as the default shell, run the following command:
+Here, run the following command:

 ```
-chsh -s /bin/bash
+sudo apt install -y kali-linux-large
 ```

 That's it!
 You should now have Kali Linux installed in WSL with optional GUI and Zsh shell support.
 Your computer has now become a lethal weapon! 💣🚀💥